recitativonika/Dawn-Validator-bot/README.md

 	```
 	// config.js
 	module.exports = {
 	    useProxy: false, // Set to true if you want to run with proxies
-		minDelay: 3,
+	    minDelay: 3, // random delay for keepalive packet send
-		maxDelay: 10,
+	    maxDelay: 10, // random delay for keepalive packet send
-		restartDelay: 160,
+	    restartDelay: 160, // Delay in seconds before restarting the process
+	    accountDelay: 30, // Custom delay in seconds before processing the next account
 	};

 	```
 4. Edit the `proxy.js` if you want to use proxy
 5. Run the script to start, use :